 The incidence of inflammatory bowel diseases, including Crohn’s disease and ulcerative colitis, is increasing, with a huge cost in direct health care as well as personal suffering.
-In Australia, there are approximately 61,000 people living with inflammatory bowel diseases, while in the USA the annual incidence is estimated at between 13 and 17 per 100,000 people.
+In Australia, there are approximately 61,000 people living with inflammatory bowel diseases and the distressing symptoms of fever, fatigue, abdominal pain and diarrhea.

 A Melbourne-based team, led by Professor John Furness at the Florey Institute of Neuroscience and Mental Health, aims to explore electrical stimulation of a major nerve supplying the intestine (the vagus nerve) as a means of reducing an inflammatory response.